Leolty/preprint-template/README.md

 ## 📖 About

-This is a LaTeX template I created for my own preprint papers. 🎓
+This is a LaTeX template I created for my own (and my friends') preprint papers. 🎓

 ## 🚀 Usage